nevalang/neva/docs/tutorial.md

 #### If/Else

 While switch can route messages by comparing values to multiple cases, it also serves as Nevalang's if-else when working with boolean conditions.
-Rather than having a separate if-else construct, we use switch with a boolean condition and two branches - one for true and one for false:
+Rather than having a separate if-else construct, we use switch with a boolean condition and two branches - one for true and one for false.
+Let's add one more component to `src/utils/utils.neva`:

 ```neva
 pub def ClassifyInt(data int) (neg any, pos any) {